 As other writers have observed, Bannon’s greatest magic trick—captivating reporters with his command of Western history, philosophy, and literature—isn’t even all that impressive.
 Far from a renaissance man, Bannon is a gifted fraudster who patched together just enough half-remembered graduate coursework to enchant those around him.
 The Gracchi are only “fairly obscure” to those who don’t know anything about late republican Rome; and when Bannon called himself a Leninist, it was impressive mainly to those who have only the most superficial acquaintance with Lenin.

-The quintessential distillation of Bannon’s intellectual approach comes from a quote he back when he was still in the West Wing: “What’s that Dostoyevsky line: Happy families are all the same, but unhappy families are unhappy in their own unique ways?”
+The quintessential distillation of Bannon’s intellectual approach comes from a quote he gave to the New York Times Magazine back when he was still in the West Wing: “What’s that Dostoyevsky line: Happy families are all the same, but unhappy families are unhappy in their own unique ways?”
 Not only did Bannon misattribute (and slightly disfigure) the first line of Tolstoy’s Anna Karenina, but it’s unclear why he felt the quote was necessary in context; its only intended purpose seemed to be reminding everyone that the speaker is familiar with works of Russian literature.
-New York Times Magazine

 Bannon’s pyrotechnic displays of fake learning belong to a genre one might describe as Wikipedia white nationalism: the padding of moronic, hateful beliefs with the minimum of erudition that can be gleaned by skimming a Wikipedia page.
-It’s a common tic among stupid racists who fancy themselves scholars (see also: Iowa Rep. Steve King’s , , and ).
+It’s a common tic among stupid racists who fancy themselves scholars (see also: Iowa Rep. Steve King’s natterings about the Ottoman Empire, the NSC memo that got Bannon ally Rich Higgins fired, and Sebastian Gorka’s entire doctoral dissertation).
 But Bannon, who is not quite stupid, is a true master of the form—and his success in hoodwinking the national political press offers an instructive parable about pathologies of the news industry that will, alas, long outlast Bannon’s own tour in the national political spotlight.

 As a media impresario in his own right, Bannon is a talented enough self-promoter to instinctively grasp what journalists want from him.
 He was also smart enough to recognize their favorite tropes, and so he fashioned a public image to fit them.